WKYW (AM)

-WKYW (1490 AM) is a radio station broadcasting a hot adult contemporary format.
-Licensed to Frankfort, Kentucky, the station serves the capital city of Kentucky and parts of the nearby Lexington metropolitan area.
-The station is owned by CapCity Communications.
-Its programming is simulcast on translator station W228CL (93.5 FM).
+WKYW (1490 AM) is a commercial radio station licensed to Frankfort, Kentucky, United States, and owned by CapCity Communications.
+It airs a classic rock format branded "93.5 The Goat" reflecting its relay on FM translator W228CL (93.5 FM).

+The transmitter is located in Frankfort off of Devils Hollow Road (KY 1005).

 History

-Prior to February 2011, the format was news/talk.
+The station signed on the air on March 18, 1946.
+It was powered at 250 watts and was owned by the Frankfort Broadcasting Company.
+For most of its history, it had the call sign WFKY, standing for Frankfort, Kentucky.
+Those call letters are now on sister station WFKY 104.9 FM.

-On March 18, 2013, WKYW changed its format to classic hits, branded as "Passport Radio 1490".
+In 2007, 1490 WFKY was acquired by Clear Channel Communications.
+Clear Channel (forerunner to today's iHeartMedia) switched the station's call letters to WKYW and its format to classic hits, branded as "Passport Radio 1490".

 In 2015, FM translator W228CL began broadcasting on FM frequency 93.5 MHz as a simulcast of WKYW.

 On April 1, 2021, WKYW and W228CL split from their simulcast with WFRT and WKYL and launched a hot adult contemporary format, branded as "Pop Radio 93.5".

+On January 2, 2026, WKYW and W228CL changed to classic rock, branded as “93.5 The Goat”.